July 8, 2013

 Design Students Successfully “Grow” Their Thesis Project

-Preparing for disappointment, the Philadelphia University graduates were able to harvest a lamp and a chair from mushrooms.
+Two Philadelphia University students successfully grow a lamp and a chair from mushrooms.

 Brian McClellan (left), grew his pendant lamp from oyster mushroom mycelium.
 Merjan Sisman (right) designed her chair using reishi mushroom roots.

 “Experiment” is the word that pops up, like mushrooms after a rainstorm, when Merjan Sisman and Brian McClellan describe their industrial design thesis project at Philadelphia University.
 At the beginning of their senior year, their goal was to design something from living materials.
 After deciding against a slime mold–based leather, they hit upon mycelium, which is essentially the roots of a mushroom.
 (Picture the weblike interior of a rotted log with mushrooms growing from the top.)

 Mycelium’s advantages are numerous: It takes minimal energy; it’s made from renewable materials (mushroom spores and an organic substrate, usually agricultural waste); it’s ﬁre- and heat-resistant; and it’s completely compostable.
 But it’s also an unpredictable material to work with.
 Companies such as Ecovative are working to create applications for mycelium—mostly packaging to replace Styrofoam—but few designers have used it.
 Phil Ross, one who has, advised Sisman and McClellan: “Prepare for disappointment; it’s a science.”